 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”

-If you liked this easy frozen yoghurt recipe don’t forget to subscribe for new (and free) recipes and updates by entering your email address below (and get all these recipes delivered straight to your inbox), so you don’t miss out on a thing.
+If you liked this easy frozen yogurt recipe don’t forget to subscribe for new (and free) recipes and updates by entering your email address below (and get all these recipes delivered straight to your inbox), so you don’t miss out on a thing.

-You can find me on FACEBOOK, TWITTER, INSTAGRAM, PINTEREST and GOOGLE-PLUS too.
+You can find me on FACEBOOK, INSTAGRAM, PINTEREST and GOOGLE-PLUS too.
 I share pictures of recipes to come on the blog plus other awesome recipes I find out there that I want to try.
 So I hope you do stop by and say hi! 🙂